chidiwilliams/buzz/CONTRIBUTING.md

 GPU support on Windows is possible for Buzz that ir installed from the source code or with `pip`.

-Use the instructions above to install the Buzz from the source code or run and then follow the instructions below to enable CUDA GPU support.
+Use the instructions above to install the Buzz from the source code or run the command below and then follow the instructions below to enable CUDA GPU support.
 ```
 pip install buzz-captions